 The note needs to show the information of the original invoice (i.e. invoice number and date).
 It must also show why the note is being raised and the amount of credit or debit minus the VAT content.

 Companies that supply services to business customers in the EU cannot charge UK VAT.
-It is the customer's responsibility to pay the added tax in their particular county.
-But, some services have different rules including:
+Thus, it is the customer's responsibility to pay the added tax in their particular county.
+But, some will have different rules on place of supply services, such as:

 Note: Check further details of various services eligible for zero rating when supplied in the United Kingdom